ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/local-development.rst

 ==============

 Follow the `Official docker documentation`_ for your OS to install docker.
-If you are using a linux flavour, make sure to follow the `linux post install`_ instructions as well.
+If you are using a Linux flavour, make sure to follow the `linux post install`_ instructions as well.

 .. _`Official docker documentation`: https://docs.docker.com/engine/install/
 .. _`linux post install`: https://docs.docker.com/engine/install/linux-postinstall/